learn-co-students/rails-dynamic-request-lab-onl01-seng-pt-120819/README.md

 ## Instructions

-There are three RSpec/Capybara specs in this lesson, you can find them in `spec/features/student_spec.rb`, make sure they pass without breaking the other tests, to complete this section all specs should pass.
+There are three RSpec/Capybara specs in this lesson, you can find them in `spec/features/student_spec.rb`.
+Make sure they pass without breaking the other tests.
+To complete this section, all specs should pass.

 In this lab you will work through the full MVC pattern by building a student management app for The Flatiron School, at a high level you will integrate the following scenario in your application: